Wedding photos for beautiful memories by Heather of Shadowcatcher Imagery

 What questions should they be asking when selecting a photographer?

-If I were selecting a photographer for a big event, the first questions I would ask would be about equipment.
+If I were selecting a photographer for wedding photos, the first questions I would ask would be about equipment.
 Does the photographer have multiple cameras, flashes, lenses, batteries, memory cards, etc.?
 After doing this for 15 years, as well as we prepare beforehand, we know something can go wrong with gear during an event... it happens.
-With multiple cameras and back up gear we barley miss a beat if something malfunctions.
+With multiple cameras and backup gear, we barely miss a beat if something malfunctions.

-I would also ask about how the photographer backs up the files, do they use off site storage?
+I would also ask about how the photographer backs up the wedding photos, do they use off-site storage?
 And last, make sure you are clear on what exactly the photographer will deliver in the end.
-Do you get all of the images, or maybe just 200 that the photographer selects, and then you are faced with more of an investment if you want the remainder of the photos!
+Do you get all of the wedding photo gallery, or maybe just 200 that the photographer selects, and then you are faced with more of an investment if you want the remainder of the wedding photos!

 What are the most common questions that couples ask you?

 Some of the questions we are most asked about during our consultations are about back up equipment and our experience at their venue.
 We are always happy to talk about our back up equipment.
 We have at least 2 back up cameras, lenses, etc. each and they are always right by our sides so we can change things up in a heartbeat if we need to.

 "While your lead photographer is covering the dance, our second photographer or assistant is getting that priceless shot of Mom wiping a tear from her eye"

 Do you recommend a second photographer at the wedding?

 YES!
 Always!
 We are often 3 photographers.
 Two main photographers and then an assistant who is also a photographer who captures the reactions of family and friends while we cover the couple.
 For example, during the first dance.
 While your lead photographer is covering the dance, our second photographer or assistant is getting that priceless shot of Mom wiping a tear from her eye.